 Launching an internal probe after the UIDAI in mid-December suspended Airtel and Airtel Payments Bank from conducting Aadhaar-based verification of customer, Airtel Payments Bank has terminated relationships with nearly 1,000 retailers.

-The Bharti Mittal-led company removed these retailers for not following the due process while signing up customers, after the banking arm of Airtel conducted internal investigations to find out the lapses behind UIDAI allegations.
+The Sunil Mittal-led company removed these retailers for not following the due process while signing up customers.

 According to ET report, the company levied a penalty of around 50 times the commission paid on several retailers who violated the guidelines for the first time and removed repeat offenders from the network besides imposing a fine on them.

 In the meantime, Bharti Airtel’s Payments Bank Managing Director and Chief Executive Officer (CEO) Shashi Arora quit amid controversy of UIDAI and Airtel’s Aadhaar based SIM e-KYC In December.
 Interestingly, Airtel’s chief executive, Gopal Vittal, had admitted to lapses in governance in its customer authentication process.

 The recent probe also observed that some of the retailers that were also acting as designated banking points had not informed customers about savings account opening and direct benefit transfer (DBT) receipts in an upfront manner.